Fatmike-GH/PELoader/README.md

 #### TLS callbacks

-TLS callbacks are specified in the AddressOfCallBacks field of the PIMAGE_TLS_DIRECTORY structure.
+TLS callbacks are stored in the AddressOfCallBacks field of the PIMAGE_TLS_DIRECTORY structure.
 Each callback has the following the signature:

 > void TlsCallback(PVOID hModule, DWORD dwReason, PVOID pContext)